volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 ---
 title: Capturing groups in regular expressions
+teaser: What if we don't only need to check if the given string contains specific pattern, but get the part of a match?
+You can easily do so by using so called capturing groups...
 date: 2020-05-12T16:21:57.902Z
 ---
 So far, we have learnt how to define with regular expressions in order to check if the string contains specific pattern.